portworx/px-docs/cloud/azure/aks.md

 Once AKS cluster created and disk added, Please make sure and verify that you meet the [minimum requirements](/#minimum-requirements), Portworx recommends a minimum cluster size of 3 nodes.

-Login to the Kubernetes master node and install PX by following the instructions found [here](/scheduler/kubernetes/install.html).
+Install PX by following the instructions found [here](/scheduler/kubernetes/install.html).

 Refer to [Portworx Docs](/) for further information on:
 * [Storage Classes and PVCs](/scheduler/kubernetes/dynamic-provisioning.html)